About Anhared Stowe

-Founder, Artistic Director, and Violinist of the New World Trio, Anhared Stowe has spent a lifetime in music as a teacher, a Hartford Symphony Orchestra section leader, and a soloist.
-As a performer and recitalist, Ms. Stowe has recorded works on the Opus One Label, as well as non-classical music on other labels in the UK.
-She has also performed as soloist with orchestras up and down the east coast and midwest.
-More recently, Ms. Stowe was heard on NPR’s Morning Edition, accompanying the poet Edgar Silex with works of her own composition.
-She earned her Bachelor of Music degree at the Juilliard School, and her Master of Music degree under the tutelage of Charles Treger at The Hartt School.
-Ms. Stowe has worked with members of the Juilliard, Hungarian, and Guarneri String Quartets, the Beaux Arts and Albaneri Trios, as well as Janos Starker, Arthur Balsam, and Joseph Fuchs.
+Founder, Artistic Director, and Violinist of the New World Trio, Anhared (Ann) Stowe has spent a lifetime in music as a chamber musician, teacher, Hartford Symphony Orchestra section leader, and a soloist performing with orchestras up and down the east coast and Midwest.
+She was recently heard on NPR’s Morning Edition, accompanying the poet Edgar Silex with works of her own composition.

 Cellist Peter Zay’s musical achievements have taken him to concert halls throughout the United States, Europe, and Central America.
 He appears regularly on the Sunday Serenades Concert Series at the Wadsworth Athenaeum in Hartford, CT., and has traveled frequently to Spain to perform as a guest of the Quartetto Saravasti.
 As a member of the American Sinfonietta, he has toured to many of Europe’s leading venues, including Vienna’s Musikverein, Frankfurt’s Alte Oper, and Stuttgart’s Beethoven Saal.